thomas-xza/COMP16321_python_game/README.md

 13. Save load: press `s` or `l`
 14. Boss key: press `b`

-As you can see, #8 and #9 are missing, but it may be possible to quickly hack in a few characters that walk along the bottom and explode!
+#8 and #9 are missing, but it may be possible to quickly hack in a few
+characters that walk along the bottom and explode!

 ##  Resources